Post Graduate Studies

 - Keep an Updated Online Profile or Web CV

-There are a number of platforms that can be used to create profiles where you can capture your research interests, make a list of your publications and highlight your professional accomplishments.
+Several platforms can be used to create profiles where you can capture your research interests, make a list of your publications and highlight your professional accomplishments.

-ImpactStory is a free online platform that permits you to showcase your research outputs (publications, presentations, data, code, posters, etc.) together with measures of their impact.
-Impact story uses ORCID profiles to find and import scholarly works.
-To make sure that your Impact story has all your outputs, make sure that you import them to ORCID and synchronise your ORCID profile with Impactstory.
+ImpactStory is a free online platform that allows you to showcase your research outputs (publications, presentations, data, code, posters, etc.) along with measures of their impact.
+Impactstory uses ORCID profiles to find and import scholarly works.
+To ensure that your Impactstory includes all your outputs, import them to ORCID and synchronise your ORCID profile with Impactstory.

-This is a relatively new tool that helps researchers promote their research outputs.
-It is free to use and allows you to showcase your publications by creating links to full text.
+This is a relatively new tool that assists researchers in promoting their research outputs.
+It is free to use and enables you to showcase your publications by creating links to the full text.
 Kudos will always monitor:

 - Number of times the publication is downloaded from the publisher’s site